-When you specify weight, you specify the percentage of traffic to send to a specific origin server.
-Each origin receives / of the traffic.
+When you specify a whole number in the Weight field, you specify the percentage of the total traffic to send to a specific origin server.
+Each origin server receives the percentage (<weight>/<total>) of the total traffic equal to the number you specify.

-For example, if you have origin server A with Weight set to 0.5 and origin server B with a Weight of 0.5, traffic is split equally between those origins at a ratio of 50:50.
-If you increase the Weight setting on origin server A to .55 and decrease the Weight setting on origin server B to .45, the traffic ratio changes accordingly to 55:45.
+For example, say you have two origin servers, A and B. If the Weight field is set to 50 for both origin servers, traffic will be split equally between those origins.
+Each origin server will receive 50 percent of your total traffic.

+If you increase the Weight setting on origin server A to 55 and decrease the Weight setting on origin server B to 45, the percentage of traffic changes to 55 percent and 45 percent respectively.